 This programme is no longer offered.
-If you have applied for this programme we will contact you to discuss your options - including alternative programmes that may suit you such as the Certificate in Information Technology.
+If you have applied for this programme we will contact you to discuss your options - including alternative programmes that may suit you such as the New Zealand Certificate in Information Technology (Essentials).

 The Diploma in Information Technology Support will help you take advantage of the continuing demand for skilled information and communications technology (ICT) professionals.
 Develop an understanding of how to provide administration and ongoing support of IT infrastructure in a range of organisations.